dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - **Resource Server** (RS) - has API resources that require an access token from the GS.
 Owned by the Resource Owner.

-- **Resource Owner** (RO) - owns the RS, and has delegated RS access management to the GS.
+- **Resource Owner** (RO) - owns resources at the RS, and has delegated RS access management to the GS.
 The RO may be the same entity as the User, or may be a different entity that the GS interacts with independently.
 GS and RO interactions are out of scope of this document.

 ## Reused Terms